sverweij/atom-state-machine-cat-preview/README.md

 Write beautiful state charts.

-Shows the rendered finite state machine diagram of the smcat in your current editor window when you press `ctrl-shift-V`.
+Shows the rendered finite state machine diagram of the smcat in your current editor window when you press `ctrl-shift-G`.

 Enabled for `.smcat` files